 Is the term religious diversity exclusionary to some people?

-Kent: It’s a very good question, because there are a lot of people who wouldn’t identify with the term religion.
+Kent: It’s an excellent question because many people wouldn’t identify with the term religion.
 Many people say, “I’m not religious, but I’m spiritual.”

 Webster’s Dictionary defines religion in a way that’s quite helpful.
 There are several definitions, but one of them is this:

-It’s a cause, principle, or system of beliefs that is held to with ardor and faith.
+It’s a cause, principle, or system of beliefs held to with ardor and faith.

 In that vein, many people are “religious.”
 Many people have associated the term religion exclusively with organized religion.
-But whatever that system of beliefs you embrace, whatever it is that moves you, that you hold on to with ardor, emotion and your being, that is what defines who you are.
+But whatever that system of beliefs you embrace, whatever it is that moves you, that you hold on to with ardor, emotion, and your being, that is what defines who you are.
 That is “religion.”
 And that’s the way that I approach the concept of religion in the workplace.
-We want to open the door for all, not just the people who are Baptists, and the people who are Muslim.
+We want to open the door for all, not just the Baptists and the people who are Muslim.
 But it actually opens it up much wider.

-In fact, it’s so much richer when we do that, because we get different perspectives that are valuable in the workplace; perspectives that can inform good decisions.
+In fact, it’s so much richer when we do that because we get different perspectives that are valuable in the workplace, perspectives that can inform good decisions.
 In my experience, at least in the US, there’s an unwritten law in most companies.
 We can talk about doing the right thing.
-We can have very high sounding codes of conduct, and we in fact put them in a frame on the wall.
+We can have very high-sounding codes of conduct, and we, in fact, put them in a frame on the wall.
 But the culture often constrains us from discussing our faith, religion, or spirituality.
 Discussion of faith seems to be a little weird and uncomfortable.
 People are really discouraged from bringing their whole self to work as a result.
-To me this restrictive environment is a real hindrance to creativity and to proper functioning of a company.
+This restrictive environment is a real hindrance to creativity and the proper functioning of a company.

 For this reason, I think religious diversity is the key “missing link” in many diversity programs.
 It involves us all.
 It’s a topic that warrants attention.

-Kent: There are so many personal anecdotal personal experiences, but I think at the end of the day this is all about anecdotal personal experiences.
-At Texas Instruments, we were very blessed by a management that got the vision many years ago.
-Back in 2001, they realized that this kind of openness to religious discourse can be a positive thing.
+Kent: There are so many personal anecdotal personal experiences, but I think at the end of the day, this is all about anecdotal personal experiences.
+At Texas Instruments, we were very blessed by management that got the vision many years ago.
+In 2001, they realized that this kind of openness to religious discourse could be a positive thing.

-We have seen friendships grow across religious boundaries that are much richer than I can even imagine happening otherwise.
-In my years at TI, I found that Muslims, Jews, Buddhists, and Hindus are very strongly behind this idea.
+We have seen friendships grow across religious boundaries that are much richer than I can ever imagine happening otherwise.
+I found that Muslims, Jews, Buddhists, and Hindus are very strongly behind this idea in my years at TI.
 It has not been what some people feared – that one dominant religion would take over.
 It’s been good for all.

 I’ve seen relationships built through visiting a Hindu temple.
 People from a Muslim faith going to a Baptist Church and walking through the Baptismal area learning about the doctrine and ideas behind Christianity.
-And large groups of Christians going to a Mosque to speak with an Imam to understand his heart and what he is speaking to his congregants.
+Large groups of Christians go to a Mosque to speak with an Imam to understand his heart and what he is speaking to his congregants.
 The Jewish employees sharing their holiday seasons and the meaning behind the holidays.

 It’s not just this management attitude of, “Ok, we’ll give you your time off.
 Go and do your religious thing someplace else, but don’t say anything about it here at work.
 We don’t want you doing any of that.”
 That kind of attitude of exclusion feels very negative.
 In contrast, when people approach the holiday seasons as an opportunity to share information about the core motivating principles of their faith, they come to know one another on a more profound level.
 You see friendships building up.

 To me, that is a step toward world peace.
-Now this may sound like I’m really off the rails, but I do believe that what we’re talking about has implications for the entire world, not just our companies.
-When we touch just one heart, on a spiritual level, we are setting in motion a power that goes out from the workplace.
+Now, this may sound like I’m really off the rails, but I do believe that what we’re talking about has implications for the entire world, not just our companies.
+When we touch just one heart, we are setting in motion a power that goes out from the workplace on a spiritual level.
 That one person contacts friends and relatives in other countries and cultures.
-The personal caring connection, good will, trust and love begins to spread.
-That’s why the talk about connecting faith to work fires me up.
-What a privilege it is, to have that type of significant positive impact; not just on our workmates, but on the world!
+The personal caring connection, goodwill, trust, and love begin to spread.
+That’s why they talk about connecting faith to work fires me up.
+It is a privilege to have that type of significant positive impact, not just on our workmates but also on the world!

 How does religious diversity impact corruption and compliance in the workplace?

 Well, at one level – maybe you’ll get caught, and he’ll be fired or maybe even sent to jail.
-That’s one argument, but it’s pretty hollow; especially for people who think they might be able to get away with it.
-So, these core principles are really important to lean against an environment conducive to cheating and corruption.
+That’s one argument, but it’s pretty hollow, especially for people who think they might be able to get away with it.
+So, these core principles are fundamental to lean against an environment conducive to cheating and corruption.

 How does religious diversity relate to the concept of good citizenship?